-9. Course Delivery and Communications
+9: Course Delivery and Communications

-9.1 Delivery Methods
+9.1: Delivery Methods

 This is a face-to-face course with online components that students are expected to access in Blackboard.
-The course will meet three times a week for class, one time for lab.
-The students will participate in group activities to supplement the learning of the concepts introduced during class.
-These activities may include solving additional engineering problems, taking quizzes, and/or completing assignments.
+The course will meet two times a week for class, where the instructor will be communicating new engineering theories and information to the students.
+This portion will last approximately 75 minutes, depending on the topic.
+Following class, the students will then participate in group activities to supplement the learning of the concepts introduced during class.
+These activities may include designing laboratory experiments, conducting laboratory experiments, solving additional engineering problems, and/or completing assignments.